Why is My 240Hz Monitor Only Showing 144Hz?

 Monitor Specifications and Settings

-First, check your monitor’s user manual or specifications online to ensure it supports 240Hz at the resolution you are using.
-Some monitors might support 240Hz only at lower resolutions.
+Sometimes, the problem is actually the monitor itself.
+Make sure it can actually do 240Hz.
+Check the user manual or online specs to be sure it supports 240Hz at the resolution you’re using.
+Some monitors only do 240Hz at lower resolutions.

 240Hz Gaming Monitor